atulny/aitul-chatbot/README.md

 ```python
 python3 chatbot.py
 ```

-## Coming soon
+## web interface
-Web interface and a Desktop UI

-Stay tuned!!
+The implementation is optimized for a single document.
+Built using Streamlit,you can start thr server bt running:
+ `streamlit web\main2.py`  from the root folder.

+Stay tuned for more updates!!

 ## -
 That's it.